mozilla/data-docs/src/tools/interfaces.md

 for SQL-based exploratory analysis and visualization / dashboard construction.
 Requires (surprise!) familiarity with SQL, and for your data to be explicitly exposed as an STMO data source.
 You can learn more about how to use it in [Introduction to STMO](./stmo.md).
 Bugs or feature requests can be reported in Mozilla's [issue tracker](https://github.com/mozilla/redash/issues).

-### Databricks

-> **⚠** Databricks will be available until the end of 2020.

-[Databricks](https://dbc-caf9527b-e073.cloud.databricks.com/) offers a notebook interface with shared, always-on, autoscaling cluster (attaching your notebooks to `shared_serverless_python3` is the best way to start).
-Convenient for quick data investigations.
-Users are advised to join the [`databricks-discuss@mozilla.com`](https://groups.google.com/a/mozilla.com/forum/#!forum/databricks-discuss) group.